rlaehghks5/MECO/README.md

 ## 📊 Results (Single-channel)
 While our paper focuses on the multi-channel setting, MeCo also generalizes to the **single-channel** scenario.
-We use the same setup as in the Interspeech paper, but feed only the **reference channel** to the separator and corrector.
+We use the same setup as in the paper, but feed only the **reference channel** to the separator and corrector.
 Concretely, the evaluation uses the reference channel of the same dataset (WSJ0 + DEMAND, 16 kHz, containing both reverberation and noise, with 1-, 2-, and 3-speaker mixtures).
 Using CrossNet as the